pwaldhauer/daiquiri/README.md

 ## Things not included

-- A super easy visual editor for the JSON file
+- A super easy visual editor for the JSON file, but you can use Photoshop and convert the psd with [daiquiri-psd](https://github.com/pwaldhauer/daiquiri-psd)
 - A super easy Wordpress plugin

 ## What you can do